-This tutorial will cover how to configure the User Preferences App and provide an example of how to build workflow off data in a user’s Record in this App.
+This tutorial will cover how to configure the User Preferences App and provide an example of how to build a workflow off data in a user’s Record in this App.

 Before We Start ...